 However, if you’re still not convinced you can justify giving up an hour each week to allow your students to learn about anything…hopefully one of these topic ideas will inspire you!
 Here are a few inquiry project ideas to help narrow your students’ focus and bring some structure to the concept of Genius Hour.

 I am including 3 types of Genius Hour topic ideas in this post:

 - Open-ended topics (the least structured, students learn about what interests them – of course, the teacher has final approval).

 - Guided Topics (these topics are created with some purpose in mind, and the students are given some guidance, but they still have greater choice over a range of topics)

 - Structured Topics (the easiest to link to content standards and the easiest to justify)

 Let me show you what I’m talking about.

 With open-ended Genius Hour topics, the students have the most control over what they want to learn.
 This is when you ask students if they could learn ANYTHING, what would they want to learn about?
-(I tell students that their topics should: make them a better person, help someone else, or benefit the earth in some way).

-Anyway, here are some of the open-ended Genius Hour topics my second graders chose to learn about:
+Here are some of the open-ended Genius Hour topics my second graders chose to learn about: